swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 bytes but properly constructs a new value of type `T` with its own lifetime.
 Any copied references will be retained.
 In contrast, `storeRaw` only operates on a value's raw bytes, writing them into untyped memory.
-The in-memory copy will not be initialized and any previously initialized value in this memory will not be deinitialized (it cannot be because its type is unknown).
+The in-memory copy will not be constructed and any previously initialized value in this memory will not be deinitialized (it cannot be because its type is unknown).
 Consequently, `storeRaw` should only be performed on trivial types.